via my favorite Found&Read

 As a fellow entrepreneur just remember the following:

+1. Stay away from working with friends.
 I cannot stress how big of a mistake this is!!!
 I know that everyone says this but I did it and assume that others might be tempted to but DO NOT!
 Even though you share everything with them and feel extremely comfortable, you can always go to them for advice but remember that companies will come and go, your friends will always have your back.

-ask a teacher, as a fellow worker, ask your dog but do not go with only one piece of advice.
+2. Get advice from everyone, don't only listen to a family friend, ask a teacher, as a fellow worker, ask your dog but do not go with only one piece of advice.

 3. Surround yourself with people who have been around the block like I did with my first mentor, we were able to bond and speak frankly; if it had not been for his questioning I have no idea where I would be today.
 Always ask them questions!